CMU-CREATE-Lab/breathecam_v4/Code/pi_cam/README.md

 ### Per host configuration (ZeroTier)

+Generate new SSH host keys: (??? is clone doing this already? do we need?)
+    sudo rm /etc/ssh/ssh_host*; sudo ssh-keygen -A

 Currently the only per-host config setting the zerotier identity.
 Run tools/zerotier_add.py on the host to be configured.
-On the ZeroTier web site, enable display of unconfigured breathecam hosts.
+On the ZeroTier web `site, enable display of unconfigured breathecam hosts.
 When the new one appears, give it a suitable name and enable it.  zerotier_add.py will delay until you add the host, looping until it is successful.

 ### Disabling startup on boot